aryan2429s/aryan2429s/README.md

 I'm a beginner developer learning to code.
 I love building small projects and learning new things

 # 💫 About Me:
-🔭 I’m currently working on Data Policy Agent  <br>👯 I'm a CS student with specialization Artificial Intelligence and Data Science   <br>🌱 I’m currently learning Python ,Oops , JavaScript <br>⚡ Fun fact I'm a artist as well
+🔭 I’m currently working on myself  <br>👯 I'm a CS student with specialization Artificial Intelligence and Data Science   <br>🌱 I’m currently learning Python ,Oops , JavaScript <br>⚡ Fun fact I'm a artist as well

 ## 🌐 Socials: